alexmonteirodev/alexmonteirodev/README.md

 Hi there!

-I'm Alex, a frontend developer with 1 year of freelance experience and currently residing in Spain.
+I'm Alex, a frontend developer residing in Spain.

 I developed skills in | UI&UX | HTML5 | CSS3 | JavScript | React |